CloudAccelerate/TTC-APIPCS/workshops/ttc-apipcs-workshop/StudentGuide.md

 <center>![](https://cloudaccelerate.github.io/TTC-CommonContent/images/ttc-logo.png)</center>

-Update: July 27, 2017
+Update: August 16, 2017

 # APIPCS / ICS Integration Workshop Prerequisites

 ## Required 3rd Party Testing Tools

-### Install Postman
+### Install Postman Chrome Plugin

-We will use SoapUI to test an ICS Soap Web Service integration.
+We will use the Postman Chrome Browser Plugin to test an ICS REST Web Service integration.
-If you don't already have SoapUI installed on your workstation, you'll need to install it.
+If you don't already have the Postman Chrome Plugin installed on your workstation, you'll need to install it.

 To install Postman for testing API and ICS integration, follow these instructions: